 Do you have difficulty getting in and out chairs?
 Walking up stairs?
 If so your knee pain is likely negatively impacting your knee strength.
-This is a problem typically that an unloader knee brace is typically not capable of solving.
+This is a problem that an unloader knee brace is typically not capable of solving.
 Strength enhancement is more in the domain of exoskeleton technology than knee braces.
-Currently the Levitation knee brace, again owing to its spring hinge technology is the only unloader knee brace that augments knee strength during movement.
+Currently the Levitation knee brace, again owing to its spring hinge technology, is the only unloader knee brace that augments joint strength as you bend your knees.

 Which Unloader Knee Brace is Right for You?

 If you have uni-compartment tibiofemoral osteoarthritis, there are many unloader knee braces that could provide you with benefits.
 Here you should compare price, aesthetic appeal and comfort.
 However, if like most individuals you have multi-compartment OA, there is really only one viable option – Levitation.

 Tri-compartment unloading is an exciting new treatment for severe knee osteoarthritis.
 Here rather than replacing the damaged areas, they are unloaded.
 A new type of exoskeleton hybrid knee brace uses spring technology to provide additional support to the joint, reducing pressure by up to 64%.3 To learn more about this innovation, click the button below.